The Gear ?

 Could this be the ultimate wildlife photography camera?
 Honestly…. it just might be.
 Sony’s flagship full frame mirrorless camera packs and impressive 50mp fully stacked sensor, shoots up to 30 frames per second and also includes pre-capture, so you’re far less likely to miss those once-in-a lifetime shots.
 The camera is outstanding all round, from its comfortable ergonomics to the fully customisable controls that let you create your perfect setup.
 It also features the 4 axis flip-and-tilt rear LCD screen, making it easy to compose shots from almost any angle, and when it comes to wildlife and nature photography, the autofocus system is a complete game-changer, fast, reliable and incredibly accurate.
 While this camera is undeniably a very expensive bit of kit, it definitely earns its “flagship” status.
 So if you can afford to stretch your budget, then this is one camera you definitely won’t regret owning.

 This is one of the best all-around lenses you can buy, and a must have for many photographers.
-I often use it when exploring new places for the first time thanks to its lightweight design, constant F2.8 aperture throughout the entire zoom range and support for teleconverters when extra reach is needed.
-While it’s a little short for achieving close-ups of small birds, it’s ideal for wildlife hides or zoos where you can get much closer to your subject.
+I often use it when exploring new places for the first time thanks to its lightweight design, constant F2.8 aperture throughout the entire zoom range and support for teleconverters if you need extra reach.
+While 200mm is a little short for most wildlife in general, it works very well in wildlife hides or zoos where you’re able to get much closer to your subjects.
 The image quality is outstanding too, exactly what you’d expect from a Sony GM lens.

 The perfect wildlife lens?
-Quite possibly… Some might argue that it’s not quite long enough for wildlife photography and that a 600mm F4 would be a better choice, and in certain situations, that would be true.
-However, I've found that having the flexibility to shoot a little wider and include more of the subject’s habitat, can create some great storytelling images.
-The F2.8 is the real advantage here, especially on those dark, overcast days we get here in the UK and having that extra stop of light really makes all the difference.
-The bokeh at F2.8 is exceptional, producing beautifully smooth backgrounds that really make your subjects stand out.
-If there’s one drawback, it’s the weight...
+Quite possibly… Some might argue that it’s not quite long enough for wildlife photography and a 600mm F4 would be a better choice, and in certain situations, that would be true.
+However, for me the F2.8 is the real advantage here, especially on those dark, overcast days we get most of the time here in the UK and having that extra stop of light really makes all the difference.
+The bokeh this lens produces is exceptional too, producing beautifully smooth backgrounds that really make your subjects stand out.
+I also find that being at 400mm gives me the flexibility to shoot a little wider and include more of the subject’s habitat, which can create some great storytelling images.
+If there’s one drawback to this lens, it’s the weight...
 If you are going to be carrying it around all day then I'd definitely recommend bringing along a monopod or tripod.
-However overall this is an outstanding lens that delivers stunning image quality every time.
+However overall this is an outstanding lens that delivers absolutely stunning image quality every time.

 Teleconverters give you that extra reach when you need it, turning a 400mm F2.8 into a 560mm F4 with a 1.4x teleconverter, or an 800mm F5.6 with a 2x teleconverter, all while maintaining excellent sharpness and fast autofocus.
-I’ve found these to be a real game changer for wildlife photography as more often than not, you’ll find yourself just a little too far away, especially when photographing small birds.
+I’ve found these to be a real game changer for wildlife photography as more often than not, you’ll find yourself just a little too far away.

 1.4x and 2x Teleconverters

 I have a wide collection of camera backpacks in various sizes for different situations, but this is without question my go to bag for wildlife photography.
 It’s exceptionally well made, lightweight for its size and very comfortable to wear.
 The bag is also expandable, meaning that while it’s classed as a 60L backpack, it’s actually closer to 40L when not fully expanded, giving you full flexibility depending on how much gear you’re carrying.
-It can handle heavy rain without you needing to worry about your equipment, and even comes included with an additional rain cover just in case.
+It can handle heavy rain without you needing to worry about your equipment, and even comes included with an additional rain cover for even more added protection just in case.
 If you’re looking for a reliable, well-designed camera backpack, that is durable and made from premium materials, I can highly recommend this one.
-It’s also available in three different colours Graphite Black, Navy and the one I have in Pine Green.
+It’s also available in three different colours Graphite Black, Navy and this one I have, in Pine Green.

 NYA-EVO FJORD 60-C (Gen 4)